-If there are more than two contributors of \$10,000 or more, the committee is required only to disclose the highest and second highest contributor, in that order.
-In the event that more than two donors meet this disclosure threshold at identical contribution levels, the highest and second highest shall be selected according to the order in which the contributions were made.
+If there are more than two \$10,000+ contributors, the committee is required only to disclose the highest and second highest contributor, in that order.
+In the event that more than two donors meet this disclosure threshold at identical contribution levels, the order of disclosure shall be made beginning with the most recent contributor.
 Note that under state law, if a contributor of \$50,000 or more is a primarily formed recipient committee or a general purpose recipient committee, the word "committee" must be included in the disclosure.